CaptainCoderOrg/AdventureQuest-Unity-2021/pages/00-Setup.md

 # What's next?

-With the project setup and ready to go, you can proceed to [Part 1: Modeling a Die](../01%20-%20Modeling%20a%20Die/README.md).
+With the project setup and ready to go, you can proceed to [Part 1: Modeling a Die].

+---

+[Part 1: Modeling a Die]: {% link pages/01-CreatingADieRoller/00-Part1-ModelingADie.md %}